oogeima/oogeima.github.io/index.md

 Hello!

-## Speed run rules, as defined by TOP voice chat audience.
+## Rules, as defined by TOP voice chat audience.

 - Projects got to be done with extra credit.
 - Notes need to be taken on lessons.
 That's this log.

 ## 2022-06-24

+Summary: 2h spent.

 Starting Odin Project!

+- Starting at 10:20p.
 - Motivational first lessons along with setup.
 More or less skipping those because I'm a bad student.
 - Question asking articles.
 They look neat!